-The family pool refers to the dependent children in your family who may affect your payment rate, like your siblings.
+The family pool refers to the dependent children in your family, like your siblings, who may affect your payment rate.

 When there is another dependent child in your family pool, your payment could increase.
 If a dependent child leaves your family pool, your payment may decrease.

-We can include dependent children in your family pool if:
+We can include dependent children in your family pool in any of these situations:

 - they get Youth Allowance, ABSTUDY Living Allowance or income tested School Fees Allowance Group 2

-- your parents or guardians get Assistance for Isolated Children Additional Boarding Allowance, or
+- your parents or guardians get Assistance for Isolated Children Additional Boarding Allowance

 - they’re up to 19 years old and, if aged between 16 to 19, attend secondary school.

-The more children in your family, the less your parents’ or guardians’ income affects your payment.
-We may also assess shared care arrangements.
+The more children in your family pool, the less your parents’ or guardians’ income affects your payment.

 If you need to update your family details, call us.